cchitsiang/awesome-stars/topics.md

 ## chatbot

+- [simstudioai/sim](https://github.com/simstudioai/sim) - Sim Studio is an open-source AI agent workflow builder.
+Sim Studio's interface is a lightweight, intuitive way to quickly build and deploy LLMs that connect with your favorite tools.
 - [BragAI/bRAG-langchain](https://github.com/BragAI/bRAG-langchain) - Everything you need to know to build your own RAG application
 - [CherryHQ/cherry-studio](https://github.com/CherryHQ/cherry-studio) - 🍒 Cherry Studio is a desktop client that supports for multiple LLM providers.
 - [awslabs/agent-squad](https://github.com/awslabs/agent-squad) - Flexible and powerful framework for managing multiple AI agents and handling complex conversations